 CAITHNESS has become the first mainland county in Scotland to have its own flag as the winning design has been unveiled to the public for the first time.

-The winning design was unveiled the design at a ceremony in Caithness House in Wick.
+The winning design was unveiled at a ceremony in Caithness House in Wick.

 Over 40 per cent of people who cast their vote chose the Nordic cross design which symbolises the ancient ties of the county to the Vikings.

 The winning design was created by Andrea Merchant from Wick.